Dansby Swanson Player Props: Cubs vs. Reds

 Dansby Swanson At The Plate

-- Swanson has 12 doubles, a triple, five home runs and 29 walks while hitting .265.
+- Swanson is batting .260 with 12 doubles, a triple, five home runs and 29 walks.

-- Swanson has picked up an RBI in 31.3% of his games this season, with more than one RBI in 10.4% of his games.
-He has also produced three or more runs in one contest.
+- In 15 games this season (30.6%), Swanson has picked up an RBI, and in five of those games (10.2%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.